ChlupacTheBosmer/ICLV_distribution/README.md

-A - Mark the image as "wrong"
+A - Previous frame

-D - Mark the image as "correct"
+D - Next frame

 Space - Mark the image as "None" - neutral

 W - Select the previous label